Fejil-Francis/Rock-paper-Scissors/README.md

 # 🎮 Rock-Paper-Scissors Game (Python)

-A simple command-line Rock-Paper-Scissors game in Python where the user plays against the computer.
+A simple Rock-Paper-Scissors game in Python where the user plays against the computer.

 ---